HL7/CardX-CIED/input/pagecontent/connectivity-status.md

 Patient connectivity can be disrupted for a variety of reasons including:
 * Bedside monitor unplugged
-* Patient not being near the bedside monitor during scheduled transmission
+* Patient not being near the bedside monitor during scheduled remote device interrogation
 * Smartphone app permissions
 * Inadequate cellular signal or Wi-Fi connection
 * Technical issues in the CIED or Monitor